njbennett/honeytail-release/README.md

 To build the release,
 you'll need to download the honeytail binary yourself and run `bosh add-blob` to make it available to the director.
-(Probably-- I haven't actually tested that this works on anything other than my dev machine yet.)

 Apply the `add-honeytail.yml` opsfile to cf-deployment It was tested with cf-deployment 4.3.0